sidd1196/building_nano_gpt/README.md

 ## Future Work:

-- Research Paper Implementation: I will be implementing a more complex and cutting-edge research paper related to transformer models or generative AI to deepen the project’s scope.
+- Research Paper Implementation: I am implementing a more complex and cutting-edge research paper related to transformer models or generative AI to deepen the project’s scope.
 This will include adaptations of the core model and algorithm improvements based on state-of-the-art methods.

 - Fine-tuning for Specific Tasks: Applying the model to specific text generation tasks and fine-tuning it on specialized datasets.